How PWA And AMP Are Shaping The Future Of Ecommerce

 PWA or AMP?

 Why not both?
-We need to first realize there they are not competing against each other.
+We need to first realize that they are not competing against each other.
 PWA is reliable, swift and engaging while AMP renders static content super fast.
 They have different functionalities and can be merged for enhanced user experiences.

 Paul Bakur, Developer Advocate, Google states that “APM and PWA is a combination made in heaven.”